 \section{Introduction}

-Throughout this paper, the ground field is always of charactersitic 0.
-If a variety $X$ is defined over $K$ a number field, it is a classical question to study the existence and distribution of $K$-points on $X$.
-We say that $X$ satisfies weak approximation if for any finite set of places of $K$ and points of $X$ over the completion of $K$ at these places, there exists a $K$-rational point of $X$ which is arbitrarily close to these points.
-In this note, we study varieties defined over the function field $F=K(C)$ of a smooth curve $C$ instead of a number field.
+Throughout this paper, the ground field is always of characteristic 0.
+For a variety $X$ defined over a number field $K$, it is a classical question to study the existence and distribution of $K$-points on $X$.
+We say that $X$ satisfies {\it weak approximation} if for any finite set of places of $K$ and points of $X$ over the completion of $K$ at these places, there exist $K$-rational points of $X$ in any neighborhood (in the adelic topology) of these points.
+In this note, instead of a number field we study varieties defined over the function field $K=k(C)$ with $k$ algebraically closed and $C$ a smooth curve.
 In this context, rational points correspond to sections of fibrations over a curve, and proving weak approximation corresponds to finding sections with prescribed jet data in a finite number of fibers.

 The existence of sections of rationally connected fibrations was proven by Graber, Harris and Starr in \cite{ghs}.
-Koll\'ar, Miyaoka and Mori proved the existence of sections through a finite set of prescribed points in smooth fibers (cf. \cite{kmm}, 2.13 and \cite{kollarrc}, IV.6.10).
-The existence of sections with prescribed finite jet data through smooth fibers, i.e. weak approximation at places of good reduction, was proven by Hassett and Tschinkel in \cite{ht06}.
-In the same paper Hassett and Tschinkel made the following conjecture \begin{conj} A smooth rationally connected variety $X$ defined over the function field $F$ satisfies weak approximation at places of bad reduction. \end{conj}
+Under the assumption that there exists a section, Koll\'ar, Miyaoka and Mori proved the existence of sections through a finite set of prescribed points in smooth fibers (cf. \cite{kmm}, 2.13 and \cite{kollarrc}, IV.6.10).
+The existence of sections with prescribed finite jet data through smooth fibers, i.e., weak approximation at places of good reduction, was proven by Hassett and Tschinkel in \cite{ht06}.
+In the same paper Hassett and Tschinkel made the following conjecture. \begin{conj}[\cite{ht06}] A smooth rationally connected variety $X$ defined over the function field $K$ satisfies weak approximation at places of bad reduction. \end{conj}

-Colliot-Th\'el\`ene and Gille proved that conic bundles over $\P^1$ and del Pezzo surfaces of degree at least four satisfy weak approximation at all places.
-The cases of del Pezzo surfaces of degree less than four are still open.
+When $X$ is a surface, Colliot-Th\'el\`ene and Gille proved that conic bundles over $\P^1$ and Del Pezzo surfaces of degree at least four satisfy weak approximation at all places.
+The cases of Del Pezzo surfaces of degree less than four are still open.
 It is known that cubic surfaces with square-free discriminant satisfy weak approximation even at places of bad reduction (cf. \cite{ht08}).
-And a similar result is generalized to degree 2 del Pezzo surfaces by Knecht \cite{kn}.
-This paper addresses weak approximation of more case of low degree del Pezzo surfaces, including cases of degree 1 del Pezzo surfaces.
+And a similar result is generalized to degree 2 Del Pezzo surfaces by Knecht \cite{kn}.
+This paper addresses weak approximation for more cases of low degree Del Pezzo surfaces, including cases of degree 1 Del Pezzo surfaces.